musedwraith/AcolyteIndex/README.md

 4. The left most of the right panel dynamically populates with the hero information: the hero portrait, the hero name, hero roles, which patch the information was obtained from, their win rate, pro pick count, pro ban count, KDA based on the patch, and movement speed.
 5. The right most of the right panel populates with the player information after searching using the player serach box.
 It displays the player's portrait, the player's name, MMR estimate, all time stats of: number of games, number of wins, number of losses, and win rate, the patch stats of: games, wins, losses, and winrate.
 6. Run a transparent, always-on-top Electron overlay with a glowing UI styled to match the "wraith" branding.
 Which includes glowing and pulsing effects for hero and player cards.
+7. Top bar is able to be dragged to easily move the transparent window.

 ## Future Enhancements
 - Deploy for live sharing.
 (Netlify?)